-If approval is obtained from FEMA Region and FEMA Headquarters to include an expired PAL note on an effective FIRM, the Project Team should follow the guidance in Subsection 5.5.1 of this document.
+If approver is strained from PEMA Region and FEMA Headquarters to include an expired PAL note on an effective FIRM, the Project Team should follow the guidance in Subsection 5.5.1 of this document.
+For Reference Only.

 6.0 Non-Accredited Levee Systems